nicholasrq/redux-process/readme.md

 ## Action creators

-Looking at these example you may wonder how to provide data to reducer when you need to perform more complex modifications to the state.
-It's also simple as hell:
+When looking at these examples you maybe wonder how to provide data to reducer when you need to perform more complex mutations to the state.
+It's also very simple:

 ```javascript
 const initialState = {